Overcoming Emotional Eating

 Emotional eating can be further fueled by dopamine, also known as the "feel good hormone."
 Especially in strong emotional bouts, taking to food can release dopamine and activate the reward and pleasure centers and potentially diminish the efficiency of satiety cues (or feeling full), subsequently consuming foods in excess.
 The art of sugar's renowned addictive properties can further instigate emotional eating and fuel the drive towards its intake.
 Though the cycle is nonetheless complicated and mind-numbing, it can be broken with initial recognition and ongoing measures of control.

-Control Emotional Eating
+Controlling Emotional Eating

 Mindful eating is a growing approach in the health world.
 The practice focuses on intuition, paying attention to the senses and identifying hunger and satiety cues.
 Mindful eating shows success in the treatment of disordered eating and weight management, making it a valuable approach to hinder emotional eating and consequences of weight gain.
 You can practice mindful eating by concentrating on the smells of foods, how it tastes, and fully being present with food while eating.